google/trillian/README.md

 similar to those available for Certificate Transparency logs (cf. [RFC 6962](https://tools.ietf.org/html/6962)).
 These include:

- - `GetLastestSignedLogRoot` returns information about the current root of the Merkle tree for the log, including the tree size, hash value, timestamp and signature.
+ - `GetLatestSignedLogRoot` returns information about the current root of the Merkle tree for the log, including the tree size, hash value, timestamp and signature.
  - `GetLeavesByHash` and `GetLeavesByIndex` return leaf information for